tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 ## Node Field Names

 To make syntax nodes easier to analyze, many grammars assign unique *field names* to particular child nodes.
-The the next page [explains](./creating-parsers#using-fields) how to do this on your own grammars.
+The next page [explains](./creating-parsers#using-fields) how to do this on your own grammars.
 If a syntax node has fields, you can access its children using their field name:

 ```c
 TSNode ts_node_child_by_field_name(